FOOD FUN: Deconstructed Cannoli Recipe

 2. COVER and refrigerate the mixture for at least 30 minutes before serving.

 3. SCOOP a ball of cannoli cream onto a dessert plate.
 Garnish with a cookie and a sprig of mint and/or raspberries.

 Ricotta is a fresh (unaged) cow’s milk cheese that’s used extensively in Italian cooking.
 It’s soft and spreadable like cottage cheese.

-Technically, ricotta isn’t a cheese at all, but a by-product of the cheese-making process.
+Technically, ricotta isn’t cheese at all, but a by-product of the cheese-making process.
 The name “ricotta” means “recooked” in Italian (from the Latin recoctus).

 Ricotta is been made from the whey left over from making other cheeses.
 After the curds are coagulated from the milk with rennet, the whey is drained off and the curds are pressed into cheese.

 What to do with all the leftover whey had long been a concern for cheese makers.
-Many simply fed it to their pigs, a practice continued today.
+Many simply fed it to their pigs, a practice that continues today.
 That’s right: The whey drained from making the “king of cheeses,” Parmigiano-Reggiano, is used to feed the pigs that become Parma ham (prosciutto).